Volleyball Tryout Evaluation Form

 |---|---|---|---|

-| 12U | 25% | 30% | 45% |
+| 12U | Supporting | Secondary | Primary |

-| 14U | 35% | 35% | 30% |
+| 14U | Secondary | Primary | Supporting |

-| 16U-18U | 45% | 35% | 20% |
+| 16U-18U | Primary | Secondary | Supporting |

-| High School Varsity | 50% | 30% | 20% |
+| High School Varsity | Primary | Secondary | Supporting |

 Position-Specific Volleyball Evaluation

 Volleyball positions demand distinct skill sets.
 A great libero needs different abilities than a dominant outside hitter.
 Use position-specific evaluation when you've identified candidates for specialized roles.
+Understanding how each position functions within the 5-1 rotation helps you evaluate players in the context of your offensive system.

 Setter Evaluation

 Setters run the offense.
-Evaluate ball distribution—can she put hittable balls to all positions?
+Evaluate ball distribution: can she put hittable balls to all positions?
 Watch court vision: does she check blockers before the pass arrives?
 Assess tempo control: can she speed up the offense when the pass is perfect and slow it down when out of system?

 Leadership matters more for setters than any other position.
 The best setters make hitters confident with their ball placement and their composure.
 Watch how setter candidates interact with hitters after bad sets and after kills.